Prtfw/rover/README.md

 To get started:

 Clone or download the repo, navigate to the folder.
+Or click on this link: https://prtfw.github.io/rover/ .

 1) Open the hello-rover.html file (in chrome), for optimal experience, we recommend going full screen on a 13inch+ screen